Download the GSO's Constitution

 Budgeting for the Council shall be determined on the basis of graduate student enrollment.
 The GSO Council shall budget a discretionary fund to cover the costs of the operation of the organization as well as for general programs or events approved by the GSO Council.
 This fund will cover incidental operating expenses incurred by the GSO Council, such as document copying and printing costs, postage and mailings, brochures, etc. Records and/or receipts for such expenditures shall be recorded and maintained by the Secretary-Treasurer.

 After the predetermined amount has been deposited toward the discretionary fund, the remainder of a given semester’s budget will be divided into travel funding and research funding, with the Council-determined allocation being 70/30, respectively.

 Minutes shall be taken at each GSO meeting by the Secretary-Treasurer.
 A file of said minutes shall be kept for each academic year.
 Minutes will be posted to the GSO website for information and archive purposes.
 To this file shall be added all reports from Council Committees, pertinent correspondence, expenditure receipts and copies of all requests for funds which have been denied or otherwise not funded.

-Separate files may be kept each academic year, with the preceding years files being sent to the office of the GSO Advisor for retention for a period of a minimum of one years.
+Separate files may be kept each academic year, with the preceding year’s files being sent to the office of the GSO Advisor for retention for a period of a minimum of three years.
 All records of the Council proceedings shall be open for review and inspection by concerned individuals.